felixxoes/ur-fascism/README.md

 # The Goal of the Project

-As Eco says Fascism can coagulate aorund any one of the elememts he identified as features of Ur-Fascism.
-It should be interesting to look for this features in the societies we live and see how far they are grown.
-Therefore, the goal of the project is to create a tool, which allows people to do that.
+As Eco says, Fascism can coagulate aorund any one of the elememts he identified as features of Ur-Fascism.
+It should be interesting to look for this features in the societies we live in and see how far they are grown.
+Therefore, the goal of the project is to create a tool, which allows people to evaluate political movements.

+How does this tool work?

+Firstly the users choose a political movement they would like to evaluate.
+Secondly they give an estimate for each item on Eco's list.
+"On a scale of 1 to 6 how strongly is XYZ obsessed with a plot?"
+Thirdly the tool creates a graphic representation of the evaluation.
+Finally the result of the individual evaluation is mapped onto all previous evaluations of the movement.

 ## Steps

+1. It is necesseray to write very short stories for each item on the list.
+The story gives the user a clear understanding what is meant.
+2. It should be decided what is important to know about the people who us the tool.
+3. Programming the tool
+4. Designing the interface
+5. See how it works
+4.